Keeping you safe is our top priority. What to expect when you visit LMH Health

 Staging is the process used to find out how far the cancer has spread.
-Groups are used in place of stages for hairy cell leukemia.
-The disease is grouped as untreated, progressive, or refractory.
+There is no standard staging system for hairy cell leukemia.

 Relapsed hairy cell leukemia has come back after treatment.
 Refractory hairy cell leukemia has not responded to treatment.

 There are different types of treatment for patients with hairy cell leukemia.